 Download the Self Certification form (PDF).
 This form is also available at the Office of Student Financial Planning.

 Active Acceptance of the Loan

 Upon approval of your alternative loan, you will be required to “actively accept” the terms of the loan before the lender can notify the school that school certification is required.
 The terms of the loan will be provided to you in a Loan Approval Disclosure.
 The lender’s instructions for how to “accept” the loan terms can be found on the private loan approval disclosure form.
 We recommend that you return this form to your lender as soon as possible.
 Be sure to apply several weeks before funding is needed, in order to ensure timely processing.

 Norwich University is committed to providing students with the best possible information in order to assist in the selection of a lender.
-Lenders we recommend are only suggestions.
+These lenders have provided loans to Norwich students in previous years.
 Students are not required to choose one of these lenders.
 If a student wishes to choose an alternative loan with any other lender, we will process that loan.
 Norwich University does not receive any monetary or other incentives for having these lenders on our list.
 The lenders that we suggest are there because they met the following criteria at the time we created this list:

 - The lender offers benefits to students in the form of fee reductions, interest rate reductions, or other benefits.

 - The lender has demonstrated over time that they provide excellent customer service to students.